mapperr/sec/README.md

 env vars:
-    SEC_IDENTITY  - path to an age identity file (needed to decrypt) SEC_RECIPIENTS  - can be a path to an age recipient file or a comma-separated list of age recipients (needed to encrypt)
+    SEC_IDENTITY  - path to an age identity file (needed to decrypt) SEC_RECIPIENTS  - a comma-separated list of age recipients or recipient files, age or ssh pubkeys (needed to encrypt)
 ```

-# sec-git
+# git-sec

-`sec-git` provides the sec integration with git:
+`git-sec` provides the sec integration with git:
 using git clean/smudge filters and the .gitattributes file inside your repo,
 it can encrypt/decrypt tracked files transparently.
 This way you can work with decrypted files on your working copy and